Corporate plan

 Our website helps you find your local councillor and see which meetings are coming up and decisions that are being taken.
 To make sure the council is open and transparent, agendas and minutes of meetings are available online, with many meetings being webcast and in public.

-There are currently 16 Community Boards across the county that focus on bringing change and improvement to their local communities.
+Our Community Boards across the county focus on bringing change and improvement to their local communities.
 They bring together councillors and local communities to engage with each other to decide how to help solve local issues, take local decisions, and influence local service design and delivery.
-This year will see a review of the boundaries of the 16 Boards to take account of the reduction in Members from May 2025; the review is likely to see a reduction in the number of Boards from the same date.
+Community Boards deliver their local priorities and change through engagement and partnership working, and have a small budget to support projects as needed.

 Neighbourhood plans